farhanmir/Merlin/README.md

 Merlin is a production-ready AI workbench with:

-1. **Performance Hub** - Chat interface with OptiLLM optimization (20+ techniques)
+1. **Performance Hub** - Chat interface with integrated OptiLLM optimization (10+ techniques)
 2. **Agentic Workflow Engine** - Multi-step workflows with approval gates and external tool integration

 **Key Differentiator**: Not another ChatGPT clone.
-Merlin demonstrates advanced AI engineering with workflow orchestration, external API integration, and inference optimization.
+Merlin demonstrates advanced AI engineering with workflow orchestration, external API integration, and inference optimization directly integrated into the backend.

 ## Architecture